-Daniele is Lecturer in Finance at The Open University Business School.
+Daniele is Lecturer in Finance at The Open University Business School since July 2016.
 He has a BSc in Political Sciences and a MSc (Hons) in Economics from the University of Pavia (Italy).
 He obtained his Ph.D in Economics from the University of Greenwich in December 2016.

 He has been co-investigator for the project titled “An investment and equality-led sustainable growth programme for Europe” funded by FEPS (January-February 2016) and for the project titled “Financialization and Investment in Developed and Developing countries” funded by UNCTAD (March- June 2016).

-Daniele’s current research interests are focused on the process of financialization of economic systems, the 'shadow banking sector', applied econometrics, the history of economic thought, and economic history.
+Daniele’s current research interests are focused on the processes of financialization of economic systems, the macro-finance, applied econometrics, and and economic history.

 Member of the Greenwich Political Economy Research Centre (GPERC) 2015- present